-These expenditures are recorded when paid, except termination sick leave that is accrued upon death, retirement, or upon termination provided the employee is at least 55 years of age and has sufficient years of service.
+Vested sick leave for employees eligible for retirement is recorded as long-term debt liabilities.
+These expenditures are recorded when paid, except termination sick leave that is accrued upon death or retirement.
 Vested sick leave was computed using the vesting method.